KTH-EXPECA/oai5g/docs/quectel/start.md

 ```
 at+cfun=1
 ```
-You should see the connection happening and then run the following to check the connection and ip address:
+You should see the connection happening and then run the following to check the connection and ip ress:
 ```
 sudo python3 quectel_get_ip.py
 ```
-On the host though you will see a different ip address, e.g.
+On the host though you will see a different ip ress, e.g.
 ```
 192.168.225.37/24
 ```
-In this case the quectel IP address will be
+In this case the quectel IP ress will be
 ```
 192.168.225.1
 ```

-## 7) Add the routing command to reach ext-dn
+## 7)  the routing command to reach ext-dn

 For the first time and whenever rebooting:

 ```
-sudo ip route add 192.168.70.128/26 via 192.168.225.1
+sudo ip route  192.168.70.128/26 via 192.168.225.1
 ```
 Now you should be able to ping the ext-dn at `192.168.70.135` from the UE host.